 Violence under Texas law, with relation to domestic violence incidents, can be described as physical assault, verbal assault, violent tones & language, threats of violence, stalking, physical stalking, cyber-stalking, rape, sexual assault, spousal rape, and any act that the Harris County District Attorney can meld into one of those categories.

 SPECIAL NOTE: Victims of domestic violence, or any other assaultive offense, have no power and very little “if any” influence in determining whether or not criminal charges for family violence are dropped in the State of Texas.
 If you were charged with domestic violence, you have no choice but to face prosecution.

 You’ll need legal representation.
 The Capitaine Law Firm can help.

 Penalties if Convicted of Domestic Assault

-Penalties for persons convicted of domestic assault fall in line with legal standards for simple assault, which is generally a Class A Misdemeanor, and felony assault, which can range in severity depending on the detail of the situation, and have prison terms ranging from 2 years to life.
+Penalties for persons convicted of domestic assault fall in line with legal standards for simple assault, which is generally a Class A Misdemeanor, and felony assault, which can range in severity contingent on the details of the situation, and carry prison terms ranging from 2 years to life.